Teaching and Learning #1

 Peer review of classes ensures ongoing observation and feedback regarding faculty-student communication conducted through the LMS.

 Each student can communicate with their instructors via email and the Canvas course site.
-Students can contact faculty content specialists for advice.
+Students can contact faculty pathway advisors for advice.

 All students have access to the Graduate Advisor who oversees the advising process and answers questions and deals with complaints.
 She also talks with prospective students.